 Peatland Code Development

 Our commitment to developing a robust code for peatland restoration involves continuous refinement of the Peatland Code.
 The launch of Version 2 and Version 2.1 marked a significant step forward, and to ensure transparency, we actively engage with relevant parties to keep it fit for purpose.
-As part of the quality review process, we gather stakeholder feedback through emails, project developer meetings, partnership site visits, and events throughout the year.
-The Peatland Code methodology is reviewed by the TAB, and any necessary amendments or developments are decided by the Executive Board based on TAB recommendations.
-Detailed information on our decision-making process can be viewed here
+As part of the quality review process, we gather stakeholder feedback through emails, project developer meetings, working groups, partnership site visits, and events throughout the year.

 For details on the Peatland Code versions and new requirements under each version we have produced a helpful Peatland Code Version Summary Table